 When Aleksandr Solzhenitsyn, the Russian Nobel Laureate and dissident, was only a baby, his father Isaak died in a hunting accident.

-Then explain how we come to be in possesion of a copy of ‘The Confession of Isaak Solzhenitsyn’, written in 1951, thirty years after his death.
+Then explain how we come to be in possession of a copy of ‘The Confession of Isaak Solzhenitsyn’, written in 1951, thirty years after his death.

-A document judged so inflamatory that it has remained sealed by order of the N.K.V.D. for the past fifty years, only coming to light after the death of Aleksandr.
+A document judged so inflammatory that it has remained sealed by order of the N.K.V.D. for the past fifty years, only coming to light after the death of Aleksandr.

 Kristo: The Count of Monte Cristo, set in Soviet Russia